edgar-carrillo/edgar-carrillo/README.md

 JS/HTML/CSS/Webpack - Create a form that does not collect data.
 But uses the javascript validation api.
 <br>
 <p>
-Submit your information in this custom form that uses the javascript validation api to create custom error messages when a user inputs incorrect data.
+Submit your information in this custom form that uses the javascript constraint validation api to create custom error messages when a user inputs incorrect data.
 Custom drop down menu created for mobile.
 </p>

 Live : https://form-collection.netlify.app/